MSPaintIDE/MSPaintIDE/README.md

 ## Donations

 I've been doing mainly this project for over a year now, and even though I'm not making money off of it, I would be extremely appreciative for any contributions to help pay for the domain and the website's VPS.
 If you donate and want to be mentioned here, just put it in the donation message.
-Feel free to donate via  [PayPal](https://paypal.me/RubbaBoy).
+Feel free to donate via  [PayPal](https://paypal.me/RubbaBoy) or [Open Collective](https://opencollective.com/mspaintide).

-Thank you very much to the current donators:
+Thank you very much to the current donors:

 [@Mr. Midnight](https://www.spigotmc.org/members/11614/)